balajialg/Datahub-Test-Repo/_sources/troubleshoot.md

 - You are using email id with a different domain other than berkeley.edu to authenticate with Datahub which could have potentially raised this error.
 Raise a github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=bug&template=bug_report.yml), so that we can authorize your domain.

 - Large number of your students are trying to use the service resulting in failure of certain nodes.
-We are working on improving how we scale the hub with large volume of users.
+You can wait for few minutes to see whether the error gets resolved as our system autoscales.
+If it doesn't then escalate the issue.
+We are working on improving how we scale the hub when large volume of users enter our hubs at the same time.

 Raise a github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=bug&template=bug_report.yml)!